 A well-founded Assertion:

-Role-divided Value Chains, which can contribute to impartiality, will be under constant attack as long as national financial authorities and licensed financial business models do not distinguish sharply between:
+Role-divided Value Chains, which can offer impartiality, will be under constant attack as long as national authorities and licensed business models do not distinguish sharply between:

 - Licensed national telecom-operators as well as other operators of basic infrastructure and social media;

 - Banks and settlement systems;

 - Insurance- and investment services, hereunder fund management.

 Self-directed users of financial services and -instruments can demand impartiality by pluralism - and oppose collusion as well as cross-selling strategies - stimulated by internal bonus schemes/give-up commissions

 They can assemble in Social Enterprises for Impact Investing - organized as Collaborative Value Networks (CVNs).
 Therefore, strategies for- and use of Impact Investing are important R&D areas - also to build Cases for educational purposes.